Smoking laws in Queensland

 - visitor information centres

-- within 10 metres of playing and viewing areas during organised under-18 sporting events
+- at or within 10 metres of playing and viewing areas during organised under-18 sporting events

 - within 5 metres of non-residential building entrances